-- 3.1 The Principal supported by the Executive Management Team has responsibility for the actions to be taken in the event of a critical incident and any follow up required.
-Only the Principal may speak to the media on behalf of the College. - 3.2 A critical incident is defined by the 2018 National Code as 'a traumatic event, or the threat of such (within or outside Australia), which causes extreme stress, fear or injury'. - 3.3 Critical incidents could include: - missing students - 2 severe verbal, written or psychological aggression - 1 child abuse
+- 3.1 The Principal supported by the Senior Management Team has responsibility for the actions to be taken in the event of a critical incident and any follow up required.
+Only the Principal may speak to the media on behalf of the College. - 3.2 A critical incident is defined by the 2018 National Code as 'a traumatic event, or the threat of such (within or outside Australia), which causes extreme stress, fear or injury'. - 3.3 Critical incidents could include:

-- medical emergencies including anaphylaxis, a severe, rapidly progressive allergic reaction that is potentially life threatening - 1 death, serious injury or any threat of these - 1 pandemic such as the COVID19 pandemic - natural disaster such as a extreme weather events such as storms, floods and bush fires. - O domestic violence, physical, sexual or other abuse - 1 data or privacy breach - 2 an event in the student's home country that could be traumatic for the student - 2 severe anxiety, physical or psychological harm; - requires police notification or involves matters of serious conduct: - (f) is a WorkSafe notifiable incident; or - O other events that affect the wellbeing of students or the school community - 3.4 All staff and students at the College have the right to feel safe and to be safe.
-Staff members have a legal and moral responsibility to report and respond to critical incidents involving the students with whom they have contact with. - 3.5 The College will provide information to students and staff about how to seek assistance for and report an incident that significantly impacts on students' wellbeing, including critical incidents. - 3.6 Staff will be made aware of the Critical Incident policy and procedures and be given appropriate induction, to understand the relevant procedures to use in managing a critical incident. - 3.7 The College recognises that appropriate infrastructure must be in place to ensure that all necessary support services are provided and follow up actions implemented in the event of a critical incident. - 3.8 The College is committed to providing a prompt and appropriate response to critical incidents. - 3.9 The College keeps written records of critical incidents and remedial actions taken.
+- missing students - severe verbal, written or psychological aggression - child abuse - medical emergencies including anaphylaxis, a severe, rapidly progressive allergic reaction that is potentially life threatening - death, serious injury or any threat of these - pandemic such as the COVID19 pandemic - natural disaster such as a extreme weather events such as storms, floods and bush fires. - domestic violence, physical, sexual or other abuse - data or privacy breach - an event in the student's home country that could be traumatic for the student - severe anxiety, physical or psychological harm; - requires police notification or involves matters of serious conduct; - is a WorkSafe notifiable incident; or - other events that affect the wellbeing of students or the school community - 3.4 All staff and students at the College have the right to feel safe and to be safe.
+Staff members have a legal and moral responsibility to report and respond to critical incidents involving the students with whom they have contact with. - 3.5 The College will provide information to students and staff about how to seek assistance for and report an incident that significantly impacts on students' wellbeing, including critical incidents. - 3.6 Staff will be made aware of the Critical Incident Policy and Procedure and be given appropriate induction, to understand the relevant procedures to use in managing a critical incident.

+3.7 The College recognises that appropriate infrastructure must be in place to ensure that all necessary support services are provided and follow up actions implemented in the event of a critical incident.

+- 3.8 The College is committed to providing a prompt and appropriate response to critical incidents. - 3.9 The College keeps written records of critical incidents and remedial actions taken.
 The records are maintained electronically in the Compass Student Management system.
-The records are maintained for a minimum of two years after the international student enrolment ceases. - 3.10 As a follow-up action, the EMT develops a Critical Incident Action Evaluation Plan to review the management and response of the critical incident to address the underlying causes and various aspects arising from the incident including: - 2 evaluating and reviewing the plan; - Ocreating and disseminating a revised plan and its procedures for future incidents; - Updating and publishing relevant policy and procedures; and - O organising appropriate staff development and training.
+The records are maintained for a minimum of two years after the international student enrolment ceases. - 3.10 As a follow-up action, the Senior Management Team develops a Critical Incident Action Evaluation Plan to review the management and response of the critical incident to address the underlying causes and various aspects arising from the incident including: - evaluating and reviewing the plan; - creating and disseminating a revised plan and its procedures for future incidents; - updating and publishing relevant policy and procedures; and - organising appropriate staff development and training. - 3.11 All critical incidents will be reported to the School Council, if there is a significant incident a report will be prepared.

-4. PROCEDURES
+4. PROCEDURE